 Over time, bones become so porous that minor impacts — even just a cough or a sneeze — might cause fractures.

-According to the Centers for Disease Control and Prevention (CDC), osteoporosis affects almost 1 in 4 women aged 65 and over in the United States.
+According to the Centers for Disease Control and Prevention (CDC), osteoporosis affects almost

 As it stands, there is no cure; treatment focuses on reducing the risk of fractures but cannot slow the condition’s progression.